zhang470/zhanglab-eeg-ml-pipeline/README.md

 👉 https://github.com/yossefemara7/eeg_ml_pipeline

-Developed by **Yossef Emara** during his time as a research assistant in Zhang Lab.
+The original version was developed by **Yossef Emara** during his time as a research assistant in Zhang Lab under the supervision of Dr. Yang Zhang.

 ## Key Features
 - ⚙️ Modular pipeline architecture